How to Create SCCM Collection Based on Operating System Attribute Class | ConfigMgr

 select SMS_R_SYSTEM.ResourceID,SMS_R_SYSTEM.ResourceType,SMS_R_SYSTEM.Name,SMS_R_SYSTEM.SMSUniqueIdentifier,SMS_R_SYSTEM.ResourceDomainORWorkgroup,SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_G_System_OPERATING_SYSTEM on SMS_G_System_OPERATING_SYSTEM.ResourceID = SMS_R_System.ResourceId where SMS_G_System_OPERATING_SYSTEM.Version ="10.0.22621"

-We have more examples for device collection based on OS Version in another blog post SCCM dynamic collection for Windows 10 / 11 devices.
+We have more examples for device collection based on OS Version in another blog post, SCCM dynamic collection for Windows 10 / 11 devices.

-You can also find the details of of Windows 10 / 11 OS build versions in our post Windows 10 / 11 Operating System Build Versions.
+You can also find the details of Windows 10 / 11 OS build versions in our post Windows 10 / 11 Operating System Build Versions.

 SCCM collection based on Operating System Install Date

-Attributes to select from Query Designer
+Attributes to select from the Query Designer

-Attribute Class : Operating System
+Attribute Class: Operating System

-Attribute Name : Install Date
+Attribute Name: Install Date

 SCCM Collection Query / WQL Query for Operating System installed after specific date